Undeck the Halls: Plot

 While Claire (Julie Bowen), Phil (Ty Burrell) and the kids talk to Phil's dad, Frank (Fred Willard) via video chat to wish him Merry Christmas, Claire discovers a burn mark on the arm of the couch.
 Seeing that, they get to the conclusion that one of the kids was smoking a cigarette and they ask them to say who did it.
 When none of the kids admit the truth, Phil reacts in an extreme manner and threatens to cancel Christmas, taking the tree away until someone confesses.

 Despite the dismay of Claire and the kids, Phil stands his ground.
 Alex (Ariel Winter), seeing that Phil is serious about taking away the Christmas tree, admits that she was the one who tried to smoke.
 Phil brings back the Christmas tree and Claire says that Alex is grounded for a whole week, starting December 26 so she will not miss the Christmas day but will miss New Years.
 While they are celebrating, they discover that the burn mark on the couch was caused by the refracting sunlight through a Christmas ornament that Frank sent them.
 When they ask Alex why she lied, she says that she did not want Phil to take away the Christmas so she chose to take the blame.
 Christmas is back on, although when the kids reminds Phil he blamed them and threatened to cancel Christmas for something they didn't do, he impulsively promises to take the family to Italy.

 Jay (Ed O'Neill) tries to introduce Manny (Rico Rodriguez) and Gloria (Sofía Vergara) to some Pritchett Christmas traditions such as watching Miracle on 34th Street.
-Gloria and Manny though want to incorporate some of their country's traditions that includes jokes and fireworks.
+Gloria and Manny though want to incorporate some of their country's traditions associated with Day of the Holy Innocents such as jokes and fireworks.
 Jay initially does not react well but at the end he realizes that they can have both American and Colombian traditions together.

 Meanwhile, Cameron (Eric Stonestreet) and Mitchell (Jesse Tyler Ferguson) take Lily (Ella Hiller) to the mall to take her first picture with Santa (Brian T. Finney).
 When their turn for the photo comes, they do not find the Santa big enough.
 They complain to management about it and the guy who portrays the Santa gets fired.
 Feeling guilty about what they have done, they take Santa home to share a dinner with him.
 Although uneasy at first, especially since they got him fired, things work out and it is revealed that he knew about their getting him fired.
 Leaving Cam and Mitchell's house, Santa punches a carol singer who usurped Cameron from his a cappella group that showed up to their house to spite Cameron.